 - Vouchers are valid for 1 year from the date issued by the Project Administrator.
 In certain cases, 1 year may not be enough time for a dealer to deliver the CORE-funded equipment (purchased as new or conversion) to the purchaser and receive final payment.
-To account for such cases, CORE allows participating dealers to renew vouchers before they expire, which extends the voucher for up to 8 months. - 2.
-Vouchers not renewed within a 1 year period will be deemed expired, and the requested funds will be allocated to the next eligible participant. - 3.
-Vouchers can be renewed once for up to 8 months, no voucher can be renewed beyond a 20-month period (608 calendar days) from the date of the original electronic voucher request through the modification of the electronic voucher record online.
+To account for such cases, CORE allows participating dealers to renew vouchers before they expire, which extends the voucher for up to 8 months.
+Commercial harbor craft vouchers are valid for 730 calendar days. - 2.
+Vouchers not renewed within a 1-year period prior to their expiration will be deemed expired, and the requested funds will be allocated to the next eligible participant - 3.
+Vouchers can be renewed once for up to 8 months, no voucher can be renewed beyond a 20-month period (608 calendar days) from the voucher created date.
+Commercial harbor craft voucher will not be renewed beyond 32 months (945 calendar days) from the voucher created date.
+Of the original electronic voucher request through the modification of the electronic voucher record online.

-J. RESALE OF EQUIPMENT WITHIN THE PROJECT PARTICIPATION PERIOD
+J. RESALE OF EQUIPMENT WITHIN THE PROJECT PARTICIPATION